olmax99/treesnqsweb/README.md

 3. Build the image inside Minikube: `docker build -t <imag_name> .`
 4. In Deployments, set `.Values.pullPolicy: Never`

-### Django
+### ii.
+Django

-- How do signals work and what is the connection to djstrip webhooks?
+- How do signals work and what is the connection to dj-stripe webhooks?